Douglas A-26 Invader: Korean War

 On 10 August 1950, the Air Force Reserve's 452d Bombardment Wing was activated for Korean service.
 It flew its first missions in November 1950 from Itazuke, Japan, providing daylight support, with the 3rd Bomb Wing, consisting of the 8th, 13th, and 90th Bomb Squadrons, flying night missions.
 Because of the Chinese intervention, they were forced to find another base, so they moved to Miho Air Base on the west coast of Honshū.
 In early 1951, they moved to Pusan East (K-9) Air Base, continuing their daylight and night-intruder missions.
-In June 1951, they joined the 3rd Bomb Wing (Kunsan (K-8)) in night activity only, dividing the target areas, with the 452nd taking the eastern half and the 3rd the western.
+In June 1951, they joined the 3rd Bomb Wing, Kunsan (K-8), in night activity only, dividing the target areas, with the 452nd taking the eastern half and the 3rd the western.
 For their efforts in the Korean War, they received two unit citations and the Korean Presidential Citation.
 They also received credit for eight campaign operations.

 In May 1952, they were inactivated.
 Their aircraft and equipment along with their personnel were absorbed by the 17th Bomb Wing.
 During their time as an active unit, the 452nd flew 15,000 sorties (7,000 at night) with a loss of 85 crewmen.

 B-26s were credited with the destruction of 38,500 vehicles, 406 locomotives, 3,700 railway trucks, and seven enemy aircraft on the ground.
 On 14 September 1951, Captain John S. Walmsley Jr. attacked a supply train.
 After all his guns simultaneously jammed, he illuminated the target with his searchlight to enable his wingmen to destroy the train.
 Walmsley was shot down, and posthumously awarded the Medal of Honor.
 Invaders carried out the last USAF bombing mission of the war 24 minutes before the armistice agreement was signed on 27 July 1953.

 In addition to the standard attack versions of the B-26 for night interdiction missions, modified WB-26s and RB-26s of the 67th Tactical Reconnaissance Wing flew critical weather observation and reconnaissance missions in supporting roles.

 Southeast Asia

 The first B-26s to arrive in Southeast Asia deployed to Takhli RTAFB, Thailand in December 1960.
-These unmarked aircraft, operated under the auspices of the U.S. CIA (Central Intelligence Agency), were augmented by an additional 16 aircraft— 12 B-26Bs and B-26Cs plus four RB-26Cs under Operation Millpond.
+These unmarked aircraft, operated under the auspices of the US CIA (Central Intelligence Agency), were augmented by an additional 16 aircraft— 12 B-26Bs and B-26Cs plus four RB-26Cs under Operation Millpond.
 Their mission was assisting the Royal Lao Government in fighting the Pathet Lao.
 The repercussions from the Bay of Pigs invasion meant no combat missions are known flown, although RB-26Cs operated over Laos until the end of 1961.
 Then, the aircraft operated in South Vietnam under Project Farm Gate.
 The only other deployment of B-26 aircraft to Laos prior to the introduction of the B-26K/A-26A was the deployment of two RB-26C aircraft modified for night reconnaissance during May–July 1962 under Project Black Watch.
 These aircraft, drawn from Farm Gate stocks, were returned at the end of these missions.